phforest/Argo/readme.md

 }
 ```

-Results in the following interaction:
+Results in the following program:

 ![logo](data/demo.gif)